RMoRobert/Hubitat/README.md

 # Hubitat

-Contains custom apps and drivers for Hubitat.
+Contains small custom apps and drivers for Hubitat.
+See my other repositories for larger apps like the CoCoHue Hue Bridge integration app for Hubitat.